A complete guide to choosing the right restaurant CRM. See how top platforms support marketing, customer feedback, and table management.

 Solution: Start with essential modules (e.g., reservations and guest profiles), then gradually introduce advanced tools like review requests, loyalty programs, or campaigns once the basics are mastered.

 A CRM must work smoothly with your POS, online ordering, and email platforms.
-Otherwise, teams are forced to input data manually, increasing error risk.
+Otherwise, teams are forced to input data manually, which increases the risk of errors.

 A sushi restaurant using a non-integrated CRM, for example, found it couldn’t track guest spend automatically from its POS.
 This made it impossible to trigger personalized rewards or offers.